alleyinteractive/mantle-docs/models/model-registration.md

 ```

 The model should automatically be registered with Mantle.
 Models are discovered
 from the `app/models` directory in your application.
+Mantle will discover your
+models after updating composer and generating a new model.
+They can be manually
+discovered by running the model discovery command:

+    wp mantle model:discover

 ### Manual Model Registration